dottjt/refactor-me/README.md

 The application has also been pre-populated with seed data for testing purposes.
 Just head to `./database/seeds/dev/development_seed_data.ts` or `./database/seeds/test/test_seed_data.ts` if you'd like to see those values.

-Here are some random GET endpoints you can try in your browser, although the integration tests prove that all the endpoints are functioning.
+Here are some random GET endpoints you can try in your browser, although the integration tests prove that all HTTP endpoints are correct and functioning.

 - `http://localhost:4000/products`
 - `http://localhost:4000/products?name=Amazing Product Name One`